domesticgod/fuzzyhasher/README.md

 # fuzzyhasher
-API server to create fuzzy hashes of text for use in searching and text matching.
+API server to chunk text and optionally hash the chunks.
+This can be used for text analysis like:
+*near-duplicate detections
+*IP Leakage
+*Reuse
+*plagiarism detection